 Others highlighted locations a bit further like Botswana, Guyana, South Africa, India, the Caribbean, Turkey, and the Himalayas.
 Favorites like European destinations and cruises were also present.

-Overall, I had such a wonderful time learning more about different locations near and far, watching the incredible performances, and trying some delicious food.
+Overall, I had such a wonderful time learning more about different locations near and far, watching the incredible performances, and trying some delicious food at the Washington DC Travel & Adventure Show 2017.
 If you are in the area, I hope to see you next year!